azad-p/BlockchainNetwork/README.md

 In MainClass.java, near the top of the class a YEAR variable is given.
 Set its value equal to the year of the data-set you had chosen.

-The data-set is included in the .gitignore folder, so it MUST be added manually; with the exception of the 2009 data-set.
+The data-set is included in .gitignore, so it MUST be added manually; with the exception of the 2009 data-set.

 MainClass.java contains the main class.
 Located in the src folder.